HamedBabaei/author-profiling-pan2023/README.md

 ## Contents

-- `data/`: Contains the datasets used in the paper.
+- `dataset/`: Contains the datasets used in the paper.
-- `models/`: Contains the code for the Bi-Encoder and Large Language Model used in the paper.
+- `assets/`: Contains the models checkpoints used in the paper.
-- `experiments/`: Contains the code for the experiments conducted in the paper.
+- `visualization/`: Contains the code for the visualizing expriments in the paper.
 - `results/`: Contains the results of the experiments.

 ## Requirements